-The substitute bill for 2025-102 from Council Member Joe Carlucci is supported by Scenic Jacksonville, Inc., a non-profit organization whose mission is to preserve, protect and enhance the scenic character and beauty of Jacksonville.
+The substitute bill for 2025-102 as amended an approved at the Land Use and Zoning Committee from Council Member Joe Carlucci is supported by Scenic Jacksonville, Inc., a non-profit organization whose mission is to preserve, protect and enhance the scenic character and beauty of Jacksonville.
 The tree canopy in Jacksonville is one of our major concerns.

 Importantly, this substitute bill allows some money that is collected by the City for the loss of trees due to the land development process (tree mitigation), and placed into the Tree Protection and Related Expenses Trust Fund (the “Tree Fund”), to be utilized to do the following: